-So many of us women are in or approaching that menopausal, or maybe we should call it period-free (sounds much better, don’t you think) time of life, that I wanted to give you some information on acne, oily skin, and mature or perimenopausal skin.
+So many of us women are in or approaching that menopausal, or maybe we should call it period-free (sounds much better, don’t you think) time of life, that I wanted to give you some information on menopause and acne, oily skin, and generally mature skin.

 Also, acne around menopause tends to be deeper, i.e., not surface plugs (comedones), small pustules, or red bumps.
 Neither is it the big cysts (nodulocystic) that teens have.
 Instead it is usually deep, small, often tender cysts and sometimes called microcystic acne.
 And, no surprise, it is related to hormones.

-For more information on acne in general and at all ages, see Dr. Irwin’s detailed article Acne in Depth.
+(For more information on skin care and menopause or perimenopause, see Dr. Irwin’s article Menopause and Skincare.
+For more information on acne in general and at all ages, see Dr. Irwin’s detailed article Acne in Depth.)

-Here is a good general rule when deciding on acne treatment options: the more superficial the acne, the more likely topicals are to be effective.
-The deeper the acne (as in the small tender cysts), the more likely you are to need something to take orally, either alone or in combination with topicals.
+Here is a good general rule when deciding on acne treatment options: the more superficial the acne, the more likely topicals will be effective.
+The deeper the acne (as in the small tender cysts common in menopause), the more likely you are to need something to take orally, either alone or in combination with topicals.

 If you have mostly the deeper cysts, topical treatment won’t help much because the creams, lotions, etc can’t really get down to the level of the problem.

-The main treatment options for acne in perimenopause are:
+The main treatment options for acne in menopause are: